nachocaru/xaprb.com/content/blog/2010-02-20-mk-query-digest-now-supports-postgres-logs.md

 # Learn about it (search for the string "pglog")
 $ perldoc mk-query-digest
 </pre>`
-I&#8217;m going to close comments on this blog post so I don&#8217;t get bug reports in the comments.
+I'm going to close comments on this blog post so I don't get bug reports in the comments.
 If you have feedback, please post it to the [Maatkit mailing list][2], or the [Maatkit issue tracker][3].
 Or reply to the thread I just started on the Postgres mailing list.

  [1]: http://www.maatkit.org/doc/mk-query-digest.html
  [2]: http://groups.google.com/group/maatkit-discuss